TomKarachristos/DesignPatterns-In-Javascript/Creational/README.md

-#### Definition:
-+ Creational design patterns are design patterns that deal with object creation mechanisms, trying to create objects in a manner suitable to the situation.
+##### Creational design patterns are design patterns that deal with object creation mechanisms, trying to create objects in a manner suitable to the situation.
 The basic form of object creation could result in design problems or in added complexity to the design.
 Creational design patterns solve this problem by somehow controlling this object creation.

 #### Rules Of Thumb:
 + With the Factory pattern, you produce implementations (Apple, Banana, Cherry, etc.) of a particular interface -- say, IFruit.
 With the Abstract Factory pattern, you produce implementations of a particular Factory interface -- e.g., IFruitFactory.
 Each of those knows how to create different kinds of fruit.([source](http://stackoverflow.com/questions/1001767/what-is-the-basic-difference-between-the-factory-and-abstract-factory-patterns))